Adityaghatiya/argo-cd-projects/readme.md

 This project demonstrates how to set up Argo CD on a Google Kubernetes Engine (GKE) cluster using Helm.

+🔹 What is GitOps?

+GitOps is a modern way of implementing Continuous Deployment (CD) for cloud-native applications.
+It uses Git as the single source of truth to deliver both applications and infrastructure.

+In GitOps:

+All configuration and deployment manifests are stored in Git.

+Argo CD continuously monitors Git repositories.

+Any change in Git is automatically synced and applied to the Kubernetes cluster.

+This ensures deployments are declarative, version-controlled, and auditable.

 📋 Prerequisites

 A GCP Project (with billing enabled)

 GKE Cluster created and running

-Google Cloud SDK
- (Cloud Shell is recommended)
+Google Cloud SDK (Cloud Shell is recommended)

-Helm
- installed
+Helm installed

 ⚙️ Setup Instructions
 1. Connect to GKE Cluster